 Windows should be double paned to ensure good climate control.
 Good windows prevent excess heating and cooling loss and also keep out the noise.
 You need to check on who is responsible for window replacement because co-ops often don’t allow owners to replace them.

 Whether or not you are a clotheshorse, extra storage and closets are key.
-If your potential apartment lacks them, consider the possibility of adding storage with help from a closet company—just make sure space exists for the transformation.
+If your potential apartment lacks them, consider the possibility of adding storage room with help from a closet company—make sure space exists for the transformation.

 A fixer-upper can be tempting, but unless you have the time and the money to fix it up, moving into an already renovated apartment with gourmet kitchen fixtures can be a much better option.